lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    FROM tap_schema.columns
    WHERE tap_schema.columns.table_name = 'dp02_dc2_catalogs.Object'

-**Query the Object table,** as done with the single table query interface above, with the following ADQL:
+**Query the Object table,** as done with the UI assisted query interface above, with the following ADQL:

 .. code-block:: SQL